w3c/wot-cg/Tutorials/whatiswot/11-Applications in Smart Homes and Smart Cities/README.md

 - In smart homes, the ability to connect and manage multiple assets remotely over the network is highly beneficial.

 - The interesting aspect of smart homes isn’t tied to a specific solution you buy, but rather in how WoT enables flexibility.
-A Manufacturer can provide a Thing Description (TD) for their device, which lets anyone build and customize their own systems.
+A Manufacturer can provide a Thing Description (or TD for short) for their device, which lets anyone build and customize their own systems.
 By following these open standards, devices can communicate with each other across brands, allowing for seamless integration.
 This approach ensures that devices remain adaptable and private, and don’t become obsolete, as they can continuously support new use cases and technologies.

 - This helps with various activities within the home, such as controlling lights, adjusting room temperature, managing home appliances, and enhancing security using smartphones.
 These capabilities optimize energy and resource consumption.